hodzanassredin/hodzanassredin.github.com/_posts/2014-07-07-real_world_monad_problem.md

 {% highlight csharp %}
 var a = Ask<int> ("enter a");

 //check if we alredy have result of execution, set it to "a" variable and continue function execution othervice break execution and return action.
-This line doesnt depends on any data.
+This line doesn’t depend on any data.

 var b = Ask<int> ("enter b");
 //Behaviour is the same, but it depends on previous result from "a" variable(we don't want to execute this lines in parallel).